-Post Master's Graduate Certificate in Health Care Leadership
+Post-Master's Certificate in Health Care Leadership

-12 Semester Credits / 4 Courses / 1 Course Every Session

-Delivery Mode: Online
+15 Semester Credits / 6 Courses / 1 Course Every Session Delivery Mode: Online

-The Post Master's Graduate Certificate in Health Care Leadership is available to any nurse who holds at least one earned higher degree in nursing, i.e., MSN, MN, DNP, PhD., who desires to expand their knowledge in nursing leadership.
+The Post-Master's Certificate in Health Care Leadership is available to any nurse who holds at least one earned higher degree in nursing, i.e., MSN, MN, DNP, PhD., who desires to expand their knowledge in nursing leadership.

 Courses taken after completion of a degree program in order to complete the certificate are not eligible for financial aid.
-This 12 credit 100% online certificate option requires satisfactory completion (a grade of at least a "B" for each of four courses) and offers an optional clinical leadership residency (100 clock hours).
+This 15 credit 100% online certificate option requires satisfactory completion (a grade of at least a "B" for each of four courses) and includes a clinical leadership residency (100 clock hours).